‘Sports Illustrated’ Model Haley Kalil Flaunts Her Impossible Bikini Body In Racy New Video

 “Stunning shots,” a third fan chimed in, also including a fire emoji after the comment.

-Kalil’s journey with Sports Illustrated began in 2017 when she spotted an a casting call for on Instagram for the magazine’s Swim Search.
+Kalil’s journey with Sports Illustrated began in 2017 when she spotted a casting call on Instagram for the magazine’s Swim Search.
 At the time, she was working at an immunology lab.
 Kalil went on to win the competition — an honor she shared with 2019 cover girl Camille Kostek — and was featured in the 2018 edition.
 This year, she returned as a rookie in the 2019 issue.

 “When I received word that I had made it to the next round, I couldn’t believe it.
 Was this a mistake?
 Did they mean to send this congratulations letter to someone else?
 How among all these stunning women did they even notice my video?
 I was used to excelling in an academic setting, but the modeling world was daunting,” Kalil wrote in a piece for Sports Illustrated.